Citi Premier Application Plan

 My Plan Going Forward & Final Thoughts

 Now that I have my plan reassembled, and a new path to victory, I will continue to follow it.
-Even though Citi mucked up my perfectly laid Citi Premier application plan, with a disheartening denial, I picked myself up and marched on.
+Even though Citi changed up my perfectly laid Citi Premier application plan, with a disheartening denial, I picked myself up and marched on.
 Because of my decent retention offer I get a redo essentially.
 I had to pay one more annual fee but it comes at a basically net zero cost.

 I will try to apply for the Citi Premier once again in a few months and see if Citi is more willing to accept me.
 At that point I can downgrade my old Premier to a Citi Rewards+ card to take advantage of the 10% rebate.
 Hopefully I can get a prorated refund on the annual fee when I downgrade, as well, and come out ahead.

-Citi makes life difficult with their annoying rules.
+Citi makes life difficult with their applications rules.
 If they would base their timeline on when the welcome offer is earned, like everyone else, life would be much simpler.
 A card closure counting against you is the only reason one needs a Citi Premier application plan.